What are the structural features of different languages?

 - What are the best language learning apps?

-- How can I use Netflix to improve my accent in a foreign language?
+- How can I use language exchange programs to improve my skills?

-- How can I effectively learn a language with limited study time each day?
+- How can I learn a new language quickly?